kangli914/pycharm/README.md

 #### High-Order Function

-A function accepts other fucntions as arguments or returns fucntions as the result of other functions
+A function accepts other fucntions as arguments or returns fucntions as the result of other functions.

+This concept related to the 3rd point in Python First-Class fucnction: e.g. return the fucntion as the result of other functions

 #### Closure